Embroidery

 Embroidery is the art of decorating fabric or other materials using a needle to stitch thread or yarn.
-It is one of the oldest forms of textile art, with origins dating back thousands of years across various cultures.'
+It is one of the oldest forms of needlework, a type of textile art, with origins dating back thousands of years across various cultures.'
 Common stitches found in early embroidery include the chain stitch, buttonhole or blanket stitch, running stitch, satin stitch, and cross stitch.
 Modern embroidery continues to utilize traditional techniques, though many contemporary stitches are exclusive to machine embroidery.

-Embroidery is commonly used to embellish accessories and garments is usually seen on quilts, clothing, and accessories.
+Embroidery is commonly used to embellish accessories and garments and is usually seen on quilts, clothing, and accessories.
 In addition to thread, embroidery may incorporate materials such as pearls, beads, quills, and sequins to highlight texture and design.
 Today, embroidery serves both decorative and functional purposes and is utilized in fashion expression, cultural identity, and custom-made gifts.

 A person who is doing embroidery is called an embroiderer.
 An archaic term is broderer, derived from French broderie for 'embroidery'.